 Natalie Alfaro Gonzales practices in all areas of intellectual property law, including patent litigation, patent prosecution and licensing.
-Ms. Gonzales works primarily on patent litigation matters involving a variety of technologies, including mechanical and electrical devices and computer systems.
-Ms. Gonzales practices before the U.S. Patent and Trademark Office, preparing and prosecuting patent applications and reexamination requests involving an equally wide array of technologies.
+Ms. Gonzales works on patent litigation matters involving a variety of technologies, including mechanical and electrical devices and computer systems.
+Her litigation experience also includes copyright infringement and Lanham Act actions.
+Ms. Gonzales practices before the U.S. Patent and Trademark Office, preparing and prosecuting patent applications involving an equally wide array of technologies.
 In addition, Ms. Gonzales advises clients on IP-related aspects of corporate transactions and license agreements.

 Ms. Gonzales co-teaches the Procedure of Patent Litigation course as an Adjunct Professor at the University of Houston Law Center.
-Ms. Gonzales also serves as an Associate Editor for patstats.org, a site providing patent litigation statistics on recent patent law decisions at www.patstats.org.
+Ms. Gonzales also serves on the Steering Committee for the Texas Minority Counsel Program, and the Board of Directors for the Hispanic Bar Association of Houston.